 Conclusion

-Being an active public speaker helps you gather and build social connections with different types of people.
+Being an active public speaker helps you gather and establish social ties with a variety of people.
 As you speak at more events or conferences, you will be able to see yourself grow.
-This growth includes being able to share your interests and being able to listen to other people.
-If you want to know more about starting a career in public speaking, click here.
+This growth includes being able to share your interests and having the capacity to listen to others.
+For additional information on launching a career in public speaking, click here.